(for a shorter bio for program use, click here.)

 He is also a member of the Renaissance violin band The King’s Noyse, which has made eleven recordings for harmonia mundi usa.
 He served for over a decade as an instrumental soloist and leader with the Boston Camerata, recording a wide range of repertoire, from the Medieval Carmina Burana to Jean Gilles’ Requiem and American shape-note music, and even the rarely-heard Kurt Weill musical Johnny Johnson.
 Through his interest in earlier repertories, he co-founded the medieval ensemble Fortune’s Wheel, which has appeared at early music festivals throughout the Americas, and at the Cloisters and the Frick Museum here in New York.

 A keen scholar as well as a performer, Mr. Mealy has been on the faculty of the distinguished Historical Performance graduate program at The Juilliard School since its inception, and became Director of the program in July 2012.
-In 2009 he was appointed Professor (Adjunct) at Yale University, where he directs the postgraduate Yale Baroque Ensemble.
+In 2009 he was appointed Professor (Adjunct) at Yale University, and directed the Yale Collegium from 2006-2013.
 In 2004, he received EMA’s Binkley Award for outstanding teaching and scholarship.
 He has recorded over eighty CDs on most major labels.

 [Download full biography here.]